jo/sync-tank/chesterfield-migration/index.md

 }
 ```

 As you can see, we had to increase the major version of the todo item schema - and hence the major version of the whole schema.
 Replacing `isDone` with the `status` is a breaking change for two reasons.
 First of all, existing apps are expecting documents to have the `isDone` property, so they will not be able to handle documents of the new format.
 And secondly, once we have built apps that can work with the new documents, these apps won't be able to read the existing documents.
-This requires us migrate old documents up to the new format - and to migrate documents of the new format down to the old one if we want to maintain backwards compatibility.
+This requires us to migrate old documents up to the new format - and to migrate documents of the new format down to the old one if we want to maintain backwards compatibility.
+The same considerations are valid for adding the group information.
 Before moving on, here is the todo item from above in it's new, updated version.
-We have mapped the old `isDone: true` to a `status` of `done`.
+We have mapped the old `isDone: true` to a `status` of `done` and have assigned the todo to a *default* group.

 ```json
 {